Writing Biology: Texts in the Social Construction of Scientific Knowledge

 Acrobat Reader DownloadThis book is available in whole and in part in Adobe's Portable Document Format (PDF).

 Copyright © Greg Myers.
 Republished with permission.
 You may view this book.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.
+For permission requests and other questions, such as creating a translation, please contact the copyright holder.
 For permission to use materials from this book in other publications, please contact Greg Myers.